 Directors who are also employees of the Company receive no additional compensation for serving as directors.
-Directors who are not employees of the Company receive an annual retainer fee of \$20,000 and, beginning after April 1, 2003, will receive a meeting attendance fee of \$500 per committee or board meeting.
-Chairpersons of the Board of Directors' standing committees receive an additional fee of \$1,000 per Board meeting, and the chairperson of the Audit Committee will receive an additional annual retainer fee of \$10,000 on April 1 of each year, beginning April 1, 2003.
+Directors who are not employees of the Company receive an annual retainer fee of \$20,000 and a meeting attendance fee of \$500 per committee or board meeting.
+Chairpersons of the Board of Directors' standing committees receive an additional fee of \$1,000 per Board meeting, and the chairperson of the Audit Committee receives an additional annual retainer fee of \$10,000.
+Each non-employee Director also received 520 shares of Common Stock of the Company as part of his first half retainer fee in April, 2003 pursuant to the Company's 1993 Stock Plan for Non-Employee Directors (the "Director Plan").
+This grant exhausted the shares available under the Director Plan, and the Director Plan expired in October 2003.